 From June 1999 till early November 2017 we had a Toyota LandCruiser Prado Snowy (90 series).
 In November 2017 we purchased a 2016 LandCruiser 200 Sahara which had only 14,000 kilometres on the clock.
 The following details how we have set it up for towing our dive boat and for off-road expeditions.

 The Sahara has a V8 diesel engine of 4.5 litres.
 This has 200 kw and an enormous 650 Nm of torque.
 The fuel economy is stated to be 9.5 litres/100 kilometres, but everyone says it is nowhere near that.
-After almost 6,000 kilometres, a mixture of country driving, hard 4WD tracks, city driving and towing our large boat around town, the average is 14.1 litres per hundred kilometres.
+After 17,000 kilometres (6 December 2018), a mixture of country driving, hard 4WD tracks, city driving and towing our large boat around town, the average is 14.4 litres per hundred kilometres.
 On a trip to Victorian High Country with a good deal of hard off road driving, it was 14.6 for the whole trip, with a best of 11.7 for the run along the Hume Highway from Sydney to Myrtleford.
-I will continue to update this figure further down this page.
+I will continue to update this figure.

 The only gearbox available (apart from the "poverty pack" GX) is a 6 speed automatic with permanent four wheel drive.
 This is far from perfect as I will detail later.
 It also has some amazing features, traction control, stability control, crawl control, Kinetic Dynamic Suspension System, active (radar) cruise control and much more.
 There are even four cameras giving views forward, to the rear and on both sides.
 This is amazing for parking and off-road work in tight sections of tracks.